fanzhanglab/STEAM/README.md

 annotations for the remaining cells within that cluster, due to spatial proximity and gene expression covarying patterns.

-STEAM incorporates various machine learning models, including random forest, XGBoost, and SVM, to assess the prediction accuracy and consistency of clusters.
+STEAM incorporates various machine learning models, including Random Forest, XGBoost, and SVM, to assess the prediction accuracy and consistency of clusters.
 We demonstrated the capability of STEAM on multi-cell and single-cell resolution spatial transcriptomics and proteomics.
 Furthermore, we used STEAM to evaluate the performance of spatial-aware and spatial-ignorant clustering methods, offering researchers a valuable tool for more informed result interpretation.
 </p>
 <!-- <img width="100%" align = "center" src="https://github.com/fanzhanglab/STEAM/blob/main/man/figures/Figure1.png"> -->